-Another advantage of electric R/C aircraft is size – smaller models (often referred to as “micro” R/C aircraft) can weigh as little as 1-2 oz. and can be safely flown indoors.
-Additionally, there is no fuel mess, glow plugs, or starters required in your field box when you head out for a day of flying with your electric R/C aircraft – only the model, battery, and radio equipment are required.
+Another advantage of electric R/C aircraft is size; smaller models (often referred to as R/C aircraft) can weigh as little as 1-2 oz. and can be safely flown indoors.
+Many of the models weigh in the 1lb to 5lb range and with the use of on-board giro's they fly like the heavier gas models.
+Additionally, there is no fuel mess, glow plugs, or starters required in your field box when you head out for a day of flying with your electric R/C aircraft; only the model, battery, and radio equipment are required.

-Many electric models do not require a separate receiver (Rx) battery pack, one battery pack can power the entire model – this includes the motor, servos, and the radio receiver.
+Most electric models do not require a separate receiver (Rx) battery pack, one battery pack can power the entire model; this includes the motor, servos, and the radio receiver.
 This further reduces the need for additional components required to run your R/C aircraft.

-For planes, “park flyers” and powered gliders are often the best for beginners.
+For planes, park flyers & powered gliders are often the best for beginners.
 These are planes that are fully functional (ailerons, elevators, rudder, etc.), but fly smoothly at more docile speeds.
-Many park flyers are available Ready-To-Fly, so build and assembly time are minimal to nonexistent.
+Many park flyers are available Ready-To-Fly, so build and assembly time are minimal to nonexistent

-If you purchase a RTF (ready-to-fly) model, most of the components listed below will have already been configured/included for you by the manufacturer, ParkZone’s Bind ‘n Fly (BNF) models are an example.
+If you purchase a RTF (ready-to-fly) model, most of the components listed below will have already been configured/included for you by the manufacturer, ParkZone & Bind & Fly (BNF) models are an example.
 However, when building a new electric R/C aircraft where the electronics have not been provided, the following 4 items will need to be considered at some point during or after your build.

 Lithium Polymer (LiPo) is the best and most reasonably-priced option available currently, and the main reason Electric R/C has gained so much popularity over the years.
 LiPo battery packs are light-weight, available in many shapes and sizes, charge in relatively short time frames, and last for hundreds of cycles (charges and discharges) if treated properly.

-LiPo battery pack prices depend on capacity (given in Amp Hours or Milliamp hours – Ah/mAh), discharge rating (denoted by “C”, i.e. 45C), and cell count (denoted by “S”, 3S is a 3-cell battery pack).
-Some simple math can help you determine how much power a battery pack is capable of producing.
-The formula for max power output of a battery is:
+LiPo battery pack prices depend on capacity (given in Amp Hours or Milliamp hours & Ah/mAh), discharge rating (denoted by amp draw such as 30C, 45C etc.) and cell count (denoted by number 3S is a 3-cell, 4S is a 4 cell etc.) Some simple math can help you determine how much power a battery pack is capable of producing.

 Multi-purpose balance chargers capable of charging LiPo, LiFe (A123), NiCd, NiMH, and lead acid batteries are the best investment for a battery charger because they handle all the battery types as well as properly balance-charging a LiPo battery pack.
 Balance charging is best-practice for LiPo battery packs as each cell in the pack must hold the same voltage for longest life and safest use.
 LiPo batteries should only be balance-charged, not charged like traditional NiCd where power is just pumped into the entire battery at once.